 This is all just to say that it’s often seemingly little things, in the unsuspected parts of life, that inspire me in everything I do.
 The best part?
 He’s starting to draw with me:

-Until my sweet pal showed up, I didn’t know or even think I could draw well at all but, thanks to his inspiration, I’ve a new love for challenges like these that nudge me to be more innovative in ways both big and small.
+Until my young hero showed up, I didn’t know or let alone think I could draw at all but I’ve a new love affair with challenges like these that nudge me in ways big and small, thanks to his wonderful mind and inspiration.